OleVik/grav-skeleton-scholar/user/pages/02.docs/01.features/01.components/page.md

 - Default: A generic type
 - Index: A type for displaying a collection of Pages
+- Listing: A more generic type for displaying a collection of Pages
 - Article: A template for an article, a paper, a document, or a similar type of standalone piece of writing
 - Page: A generic type which extends the topmost parent's template
 - Print: A helper-type for adopting the rendering for printing